vmware-archive/codestream-kubernetes-plugin/README.md

 2. Go to the directory /lib from the root of the repository vrcs-sdk-samples and build using mvn clean install
 3. Go back to the root and build using mvn clean install

-Building kubernetes plugin
+Building the Kubernetes plugin
 1. Clone this repository to the same development machine where above steps where performed.
 2. Go under the directory fms-bundle-kubernetes and build using mvn clean install
-3. Go to the target/ directory under root and copy the fms-bundle-kubernetes-2.0.2.zip to       VRCS_APPLIANCE_HOST:/var/lib/codestram/plugins/
+3. Go to the target/ directory under root and copy the fms-bundle-kubernetes-2.0.2.zip to       VRCS_APPLIANCE_HOST:/var/lib/codestrem/plugins/
-4. Unzip the zip file and restart the vcac-server service.(will take 10-15 minutes for all the service to start , you can check in VRBC_INSTANCE_URL:5480)
+4. Unzip the zip file and restart the vcac-server service.
+(Itwill take 10-15 minutes for all the service to start.
+You can check in VRBC_INSTANCE_URL:5480)

 ## Documentation